worldforge/cyphesis/dox/movement_sights.md

 A World entity contains a Human and a Chest.
 The Chest in turn contains a Helmet.
 When the Human moves, collision detection is only carried out between the Human and the Chest, and never between the Human and the Helmet.

 When calculating sights, each Domain must be queried in order.
 So, building on our previous example, if the Human sends a Look op to the Helmet, sight is determined by first checking with the World's domain if the Human can see the Chest.
 If this is allowed, the Chest's Domain is then queried if the Human is allowed to see the Helmet.
-If the Chest didn't have a Domain attached this wouldn't be allowed at all.
+If the Chest didn't have a Domain attached any child entities are visible is the parent entity is visible.
 If it has a Domain this can for example be a "chest" domain which first checks the open/closed state of the Chest, and then checks the distance of the Human from itself.

 Note that the movement rules means that any entities that are expected to interact with one other physically must belong to the same world.
 So, consider an open crate entity.
 If items are to freely be put into the crate and then be able to interact with the world (i.e. falling out if the open crate is tipped) they must all belong to the same parent as the open crate itself.
 However, if items are to be stuck to the open crate, and not be able to interact with the world in any way, they should instead be entities contained by the crate.